Disability Pride

 Thirty-five years ago, the Americans with Disabilities Act was enacted.
 July is designated as Disability Pride Month.
 It's a time to educate the public while promoting inclusion and accessibility for individuals with disabilities.

 I wasn't sure where I wanted to go with this topic, but two separate incidents this past year have taken up too much residency in my mind.
-It was time to expel them the best way I know how.
+One of them I wrote about in detail a few months ago.
+Now it is time to expel these lingering thoughts the best way I know how.

 You travel this journey long enough, and you develop a thick skin.
 However, that tough exterior doesn't stop the frustration when your child is consistently bullied or excluded because their abilities, or lack thereof, are not the norm.

 Over time, Jayde and I have grown familiar with rude looks, glaring stares, and insensitive comments.
 The cause?
-Something as simple as a handicap placard, Jayde-Rhiannon in her wheelchair, boarding first on an airplane, or skipping the line at amusement parks.
+Something as simple as a handicap placard, Jayde-Rhiannon boarding an airplane in her wheelchair first, or skipping the line at amusement parks.
 My favorite retort when we are accosted with insensitive or aggressive comments is, "And you don't look like an asshole, but that just goes to prove you can't judge a book by its cover."
 So far, my reply has managed to stun and silence the ignorance long enough for us to escape without further dialogue or confrontation.
 Yes, I know I sound rude.
 However, when you're stopped by insensitive people who are irrationally and aggressively angry because you utilized your disability rights, your only thought is to shut them up and quickly remove yourself from the volatile situation.

 A month ago, Jayde attended the local carnival on two different nights.
 Several weeks ago, there was a music festival in DC.
 Albeit she checked in with the medical staff upon arrival both days of the festival because it was the responsible thing to do, AND my Baby Girl is growing up.
 My point is that people who are aware of her illnesses still question the legitimacy of her health issues because she is not confined to her wheelchair or bed.

 A few months ago, I was excited to meet some friends for lunch.
-After a terrible morning and almost canceling, I listened to the laughter amongst us and was silently thankful I didn't cancel.
-As our lunch wore on, the conversation easily and freely flowed.
+After a terrible morning and on the verge of canceling, I listened to the laughter amongst us and was silently thankful I hadn't canceled.
+As our lunch wore on, the conversation flowed easily.
 I happily sat, listening to the unguarded, spoken thoughts of these women who are dear to me.
 We discussed our shared disdain for a local airport.
 I relay multiple stories of Jayde's misadventures and mistreatment by TSA.
 The conversation turns as one of the women chimes in, "I watched a woman being wheeled through the airport.
 Then, when she gets to the gate, she gets out of her wheelchair and walks to the bathroom.
 I thought, really?
 All so you can board the plane first."

 I think about why we tend to avoid taking Jayde's wheelchair into a public bathroom.
 The unnecessary germs on her chair, keeping the accessible stall free for a user who isn't mobile, and the difficulty of maneuvering the chair in confined spaces are at the top of our list.